Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Subdivision Tiling

 \subsection{Pentagonal Subdivision}

-Given any tiling of an oriented surface, we add two vertices to each edge.
-If an edge belongs to a tile, then we can use the orientation to label the two vertices as the first and the second, with respect to the tile (and the orientation).
-See the labels for the five edges of the pentagonal tile on the left of Figure \ref{subdivision}.
+Given any tiling of an oriented closed surface, we add two vertices to each edge.
+If $E$ is an edge of a tile $T$, then we can use the orientation to label the two vertices on $E$ as the first and the second, with respect to the tile $T$ and the orientation.
+See the labels for the five edges of a pentagonal tile on the left of Figure \ref{subdivision}.
 Note that each edge is shared by two tiles, and the labels from the viewpoints of two tiles are different.
-See the edge shared by the pentagon and the triangle below it.

 We further add one vertex at the center of each tile, and connect the center vertex to the first vertex of each boundary edge of the tile.
 This divides an $m$-gon tile into $m$ pentagons.
 See the right of Figure \ref{subdivision}.
 The process turns any tiling into a pentagonal tiling.
 We call the process {\em pentagonal subdivision}.